dougscohen/dougscohen/README.md

 <br />
 <br />

 What up!
-I am an aspiring Data Scientist who is fluent in Python and loves to create visualizations 📊.
+I am a Data Scientist who is fluent in Python and loves to create visualizations 📊.
 I am easy to work with, organized, and prompt💯.
 I love sports ⚽🏀, labrador retrievers 🐕, and I'm super competitive 🏆, especially when it comes to Settlers of Catan 🎲 and college football 🏈.

   <img align="right" alt="GIF" src="https://media0.giphy.com/media/mW05nwEyXLP0Y/giphy.gif" />

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning AWS
 - 🤔 My interests are with Data Viz & Machine Learning
 - 💬 Ask me about anything about sports
 - 📫 How to reach me: [LinkedIn & Email](https://www.linkedin.com/in/dougcohen3/detail/contact-info/)